maeganponce/JOURN124-Final-Project/README.md

 Menu labeling requirements set by the Food and Drug Administration legally require chain restaurants with 20+ locations to list calorie counts and provide written nutritional information.

-Providing false informations could result in fines, product seizures, injunctions to halt sales, criminal prosecution, class action lawsuits, and severe reputational consequences.
+Providing false information could result in fines, product seizures, injunctions to halt sales, criminal prosecution, class action lawsuits, and severe reputational consequences.
 Thus, the data provided by Starbucks is reasonably trustworthy.

 ## Data Analysis

 Link to [Starbucks Drinks](https://docs.google.com/spreadsheets/d/1wST1Gs_KWrpvbDZKvlQDv4_uY5zDmPmVElSazJOhqbY/edit?usp=sharing) Google Sheet.

+The dataset contains information for 177 Starbucks drinks.
+The columns contain values for the calories, fat, carbohydrates, fiber, protein, and sodium within a 12oz size of each drink.

 After downloading the dataset into Google Sheets, I applied a filter to remove drinks with missing data from display.